Water Country USA

-Water Country USA is a water park in Williamsburg, Virginia, United States.
-It is the Mid-Atlantic's largest water park, and it offers live entertainment, shops and restaurants, water rides, and other family attractions, all of which have a 1950s or 1960s surf theme.
-It is owned by SeaWorld Parks & Entertainment.
+Water Country USA is a water park in York County, Virginia, United States, near Williamsburg, Virginia.
+It is the Mid-Atlantic's largest water park, and it offers live entertainment, shops and restaurants, water rides, and other family attractions, some of which have a 1950s or 1960s surf theme.
+It is owned by United Parks & Resorts.
 The park is just a few miles away from Busch Gardens Williamsburg, with which it shares clientele.
 Multi-park passes are available, and a parking pass at Water Country USA is valid for same-day entry to Busch Gardens Williamsburg.